Foundation

 What is the difference between income tax and social charges?

-Income tax (IR) is a progressive charge on your overall household income — the rate increases as income rises, similar to the UK.
-Social charges (prélèvements sociaux) are a separate charge, currently up to 18.6% in 2026, applied to certain types of income.
-They are calculated differently and the rate you pay can be reduced or eliminated depending on whether you hold an S1 certificate and your household income level.
+Income tax is a sliding-scale charge on your overall household income — the rate increases as income rises, similar to the UK.
+Social charges are a separate charge, currently up to 18.6% in 2026, applied to certain types of income.
+They are calculated differently and the rate you pay can be reduced or eliminated depending on whether you hold an S1 certificate.

-The quotient familial is the system France uses to calculate tax on a household basis rather than an individual basis.
-Your total household income is divided by the number of "parts" assigned to your household — 1 for a single person, 2 for a couple, with additional parts for children and dependants.
-This means households where income is unevenly distributed benefit from a lower average tax rate than the higher earner would face alone.
+France calculates tax on the whole household rather than on individuals.
+Your total household income is divided by the number of shares assigned to your household — 1 for a single person, 2 for a couple, with additional shares for children.
+This means couples and families benefit from lower effective tax rates than a single person on the same total income.

 What is the France Individual DT form and do I need it?

 If you have UK-source income — a State Pension, private pension, interest, or royalties — the France Individual DT form instructs HMRC to stop deducting UK tax at source and pay you gross.
 It is completed once, certified by your local French tax office, and sent to HMRC.
-Once processed, HMRC issues an NT (No Tax) code to your income provider.
 If you are receiving UK income with UK tax being deducted and you are a French resident, you almost certainly need this form.

 When do I need to file my French tax return?